-BLAC List: Black History Month Events in Metro Detroit
+8 Ways to Observe Black History Month in Metro Detroit

 Celebrate Black History Month in metro Detroit with special exhibits, plays, library programs and more.

-How much does your child really know about Black history?
-If they are like a lot of Black youth, it may be less than you'd expect—or hope.
-Here are some events to check out this month to school them on their culture's story.
-Along the way, you might learn a thing or two yourself.
+How much does your child know about Black history?
+If they are like a lot of Black youth, it may be less than you'd expect — or hope.
+Here are eight Metro Detroit events to check out this month to school them on their culture's story.
+And who knows?
+You might even learn a thing or two as well.

 - Where: 315 E. Warren Ave., Detroit